 enhance profitability: our goal is to continue to improve Group profitability.
 To contain costs, we are concentrating particularly on making our production plants more efficient, exploiting economies of scale, leveraging the existing marketing and distribution infrastructure more intensively, and practicing strict cost control.
 By focusing on our operating cash flow and employing efficient working capital management, we will increase our investment flexibility and improve our balance sheet ratios.
 Another goal is to optimize our weighted average cost of capital (WACC) by deliberately employing a balanced mix of equity and debt funding.
-In present capital market conditions we optimize our cost of capital if we hold the net debt/EBITDA ratio within a range of 2.5 to 3.0.
-It was 2.6 as of December 31, 2012.
+In present capital market conditions we optimize our cost of capital if we hold the net debt/EBITDA ratio according to U.S. GAAP within a range of 2.5 to 3.0.
+It was 2.5 as of December 31, 2012 (U.S. GAAP: 2.6).
 At the end of 2013, we expect Group leverage to be at the lower end of the 2.5 to 3.0 target range.

-We report on our goals in detail in the Outlook section on pages 111 to 121.
+We report on our goals in detail in the Outlook section on pages 60 to 70.